 21 Aug 3 Tips for Traveling With Cats In a Car

 Traveling with cats in a car can be very difficult, especially if they are not used to being in a moving vehicle.
-Cats can become frightened and stressed very easily while outside the familiarity of their home.
+Cats can become frightened, stressed, and get motion sickness very easily while in the car.
 It may be challenging to travel with a cat, but it’s not impossible.

-If you can’t get a friend or neighbor to check in on your cat at home, then you need to prepare them whether it’s a short trip or long trip.
+If you can’t get a pet sitter to check in on your cat at home, then you need to prepare them whether it’s a short trip or long trip.
 Using a few of these tips and tricks, you can help keep your cat comfortable and calm.

-A travel crate is both good for you and your cat.
+A travel crate is both good for cat parents and your feline friend.
 You’ll be able to drive without any distractions and won’t have to worry about getting distracted by an agitated pet.
 Secure the carrier with a seatbelt assuring that your cat stays calm and in one place.

-If your cat isn’t used to a carrier, then do little exercises at home where you encourage them to get inside one with sweet talk and treats.
+If your furry friend isn’t used to a carrier, then do little exercises at home where you encourage them to get inside one with sweet talk and treats or their favorite toy.
 Practice this as much as you can so that by the time you’re ready to go, stepping into the crate will be second-nature for your cat.

-For trips longer than 6 hours, take a break and let your cat out for a short while to stretch their legs, drink water and use the litter box.
+For a longer trip that is more than 6 hours, take a break and let your cat out for a short while to stretch their legs, drink water and use the litter box.
 There are plenty of portable and disposable litter box options for long car rides that make it easier for cat parents to travel without stops.

 Take Your Cat On A Practice Mini Car Trip

 Before embarking on a road trip, you can try acclimating your cat in a moving vehicle with a few short rides around the block.
 Figure out what makes them comfortable and least stressed.
 For example, if the pet carrier moves too much, place some extra padding at the bottom of it so your cat doesn’t experience all the jerky movements.
 At the end of the drive give them a treat as a reward for good behavior.